Disclaimer: Using this website

 - Pick up a form from reception – you will then need to contact Leighton Hospital who will arrange to take a blood sample to check your blood group – please be aware there will be a charge for this service from the hospital.

-- DIY test kits are widely available on the internet.
+- DIY test kits are widely available to order on the internet.

 Guide to your Medicines